 Let the brew sit in your mouth for a moment.
 Take note of the taste.
 This is when you might notice some bitterness.

 This is when you might notice some astringency.

 Although sometimes confused, bitterness and astringency are two totally different profiles that come from different molecular compounds.
 You can learn a lot about tea by learning to distinguish these profiles.

-When it comes to the taste of tea, bitterness is an undesired taste, while astringency is a desired mouthfeel.
+When it comes to the taste of tea, bitterness is usually an undesired taste, while astringency can be a desired mouthfeel.
 Tea enthusiasts favor astringent teas.

 Bitterness is one of the five main flavor profiles.
 That is, alongside sweetness, sourness, saltiness, and umami.
 Naturally, humans have a slight repulsion towards bitter things.
 This is because many inedible and even poisonous things are very bitter.
 The revulsion towards bitterness is what kept our ancestors safe throughout history.
 Furthermore, the bitter qualities of fresh tea leaves are what keep many predators at bay.